-DEMs' influence, in the form of institutions, funds, legitimacy, and authority give them some capacity for instigating innovation locally.
+DEMs' influence, in the form of institutions, funds, legitimacy and authority give them some capacity for instigating innovation locally.
 However, part of this capacity emerges from control over grant funding, distributed by central government (Sandford, 2020).
-Indeed, national government can encourage combined authorities towards certain key objectives, as a MHCLG
+Indeed, national government can encourage combined authorities towards certain key objectives, as a Ministry of Housing, Communities & Local Government (MHCLG) official noted: 'I tend to see the structures and the financial envelope that combined authorities work within as quite influential, and it's quite clear the type of areas in which the government wants combined authorities to make decisions'.

-Mission-orientated policy can be driven locally (Beer et al., 2019) or directed from the centre (Abbott and Fitjar, 2023).
+Mission-orientated policy can be driven locally (Beer et al., 2019) or directed from the centre (Abbott & Fitjar, 2024).
 The institutional architecture in England means that these two options are in tension.
 In areas such as planning and housing, only a selection of powers are devolved, and funding is dependent on tied grants.
-For example, in urban development, a considerable amount of money is transferred from central government to local areas through a competitive bidding process, as a senior figure in MHCLG described,
+For example, in urban development, a considerable amount of money is transferred from central government to local areas through a competitive bidding process, as a senior figure in MHCLG described:

-'Within the urban decision making, we've got... somewhere in the region of 20 billion pounds through the Ministry for things such as homeless, cladding, town centre renewal and regeneration, monies towards the new settlements and such like.
-But a lot of that has to be bid for and is monies that perhaps 15 years ago would have gone straight to councils and be spent by councils but is now much more centralised as less monies are pushed out to local government'.
+Within the urban decision making, we've got ... somewhere in the region of 20 billion pounds through the Ministry for things such as homeless, cladding, town centre renewal and regeneration, monies towards the new settlements and such like.
+But a lot of that has to be bid for and is monies that perhaps 15 years ago would have gone straight to councils and be spent by councils but is now much more centralised as less monies are pushed out to local government.

 The policy areas highlighted by this interviewee, such as homelessness and cladding, do contribute to public health, but they are also areas where mayors have relatively little control.
 Following the Grenfell disaster, mayors have often sought to take action on cladding but have faced delays linked to central government funding streams.
 Despite the restrictions of centralised funding, evidence showed that some places have taken account of health within broader priorities, despite a lack of explicit focus in government guidelines, showing the innovative capacity of DEMs and other local leaders in promoting healthy urban development.
-A Cities and Local Growth Unit official explained the situation,
+A Cities and Local Growth Unit official explained the situation:

-'I think it [health] featured more in the proposals that have come from places than proportionately it's featured in the guidance, but it's definitely featured in the guidance.
-We've definitely been struck by the number of places that have come forward particularly with active travel type stuff...
-So, they are quite popular as projects'.
+I think it [health] featured more in the proposals that have come from places than proportionately it's featured in the guidance, but it's definitely featured in the guidance.
+We've definitely been struck by the number of places that have come forward particularly with active travel type stuff. ...
+So, they are quite popular as projects.

 National missions must embrace rather than stifle local innovation to create healthy urban environments.
 A key question is whether national guidance could more actively promote thinking about health as a condition of approval (Ayres et al., 2023).
-A public health official called for a more coordinated approach at the centre,
+A public health official called for a more coordinated approach at the centre:

-'We need a Whitehall narrative on this [healthy urban development].
+We need a Whitehall narrative on this [healthy urban development].
 The funding pots are a good example actually.
 We need the Department of Health and Social Care to be at the same table as MHCLG, the Treasury, Cabinet Office.
-We need a cross government wide narrative on health and the economy'.
+We need a cross government wide narrative on health and the economy.